 However, since moving to Scotland we have travelled to Shetland in January.
 Besides the shorter daylight hours, the weather was relatively kind to us.
 We enjoyed plenty of walks and watched for otters.
 Dude has played golf in the middle of March on a links course in Harris.
 Now that was an experience.
 The wind was not too strong but the sound of crashing waves close by followed us all around the course.
 A glamping trip in July to Braemar was filled with sunshine, walks and horsefly bites.

 The truth is you cannot count on the weather being good, even in the summer.

 There is nothing we can do about the weather, except be prepared for it with the right clothing and where necessary, sun cream!
 As the saying goes “there is no such thing as bad weather” and I totally agree with this.
+We have to embrace it all.
+Remember that Scotland is beautiful, lush and green because of the rain.
+There are no watering faeries that appear whilst we sleep.
 The rain and mist makes glens and lochs very atmospheric in the autumn and with changing colours of the trees it is rather special.
 It also fuels some of the most spectacular waterfalls.
 Of course, if you’re lucky you may even get a rainbow.
 That’s gotta be worth a smile?